 Gavin Graham, Editor, FitSmallBusiness

 Nurturing contacts and leads is the bread and butter of building your digital Rolodex.
 A great customer relationship management (CRM) like Freshsales allows you to start off with a free product that you can use for as long as you wish and scale up with features as necessary.
-It’s a great way to start off your career because the expense is low, but the payoff is big.
+It’s a great way to start off your career or to help you become even more successful because the expense is low, but the payoff is big.

 4. Maintain a Budget & Embrace the Untraditional